Why More Young People Are Getting Alcoholic Liver Disease

 He thinks that new laws might contribute to addressing the issue.
 For example, strategic tax collection of hard liquors might discourage usage, equally as increasing the levies on cigarettes has been demonstrated to reduce cigarette smoking.

 He mentions a good example of Scotland, which recently set up minimum rates for units of alcohol to deter binge drinking.
-He also points to public health intercessions, such as counseling, that help people stop drinking.
+He also points to public health intercessions, such as counselling, that help people stop drinking.

 The good news is that liver organ disorder is often reversible.
 Lots of individuals can bounce back to good health if they stop drinking soon enough.